joow/StringConcatBenchmark/README.md

 ## Run

 Just execute `./gradlew jmh` to run the benchmarks.
-Be aware that it takes a very long time !
+Be aware that it takes around 10 minutes.